ABOUT RICHARD HUME

 What equipment do you use?

 Everything about the final art-works we create is designed to be the highest quality available.
-So to this end I still use the worlds finest grain film which is Fuji Velvia 50 asa.
-I use a couple of specialist medium format panoramic cameras – the first is a Fuji GX617 which produces 6cm x 17cm transparencies.
-I also use a Nobles 150 6cm x 12cm medium format camera which features a rotating lens.
-All images are taken on a Manfrotto tripod.
+So for this reason I have a Nikon D800 36 mega pixel camera with a range of lenses for my core digital setup.
+When I want to get traditional again I use a couple of specialist medium format panoramic film cameras – the first is a Fuji GX617 which produces 6cm x 17cm transparencies.
+I also use a Noblex 150 6cm x 12cm medium format camera which features a rotating lens.
+For these cameras i shoot on the worlds finest grain film which is Fuji Velvia 50 asa.
+All images are taken on a Gitzo tripod.

 What is next for Richard Hume?